Add a rule for your enrolling your first phishing-resistant authenticator

 User experience

-Users must be on a managed device, inside a trusted network zone, and demonstrate low risk behavior before they enroll the designated phishing-resistant authenticator.
+Users must be inside a trusted network zone and demonstrate low risk behavior before they enroll the designated phishing-resistant authenticator.
 If they don't meet these requirements, the phishing-resistant authenticators that they haven't enrolled are hidden from the user profile.
 This means that they can't access any apps with phishing-resistant authentication policies.

 This rule also applies to authenticator unenrollment, and users can lock themselves out if they unenroll too many authenticators.
 Encourage users to always maintain at least one phishing-resistant authenticator.